 During the eighteenth and nineteenth centuries, there were a huge variety of vehicles.
 Because there were so many, it sometimes became confusing as to their names, where they originated from, and the differences between vehicles.
-Thus, to help people understand titles, origins, and descriptions of vehicles from the 1700 and 1800s, here is a list from L to R.
+Thus, to help people understand vehicle titles, origins, and descriptions of the 1700 and 1800s vehicles, here is a list from S to Z.